Successors of New Spain

-General Antonio Lopez de Santa Anna of the Mexican Republic and Interim President David G. Burnet of the Republic of Texas sign two treaties at Velasco, Texas, detailing the end of hostilities between the two belligerents and setting the southern boundary of Texas at the Rio Grande.
-However neither treaty is ratified by the Mexican government as Santa Anna is at the time a prisoner of Texas.
+General Antonio Lopez de Santa Anna of the Mexican Republic and Interim President David G. Burnet of the Republic of Texas signed two treaties at Velasco, Texas, detailing the end of hostilities between the two belligerents and setting the southern boundary of Texas at the Rio Grande.
+However, neither treaty was ratified by the Mexican government, as Santa Anna was at the time a prisoner of Texas.

 Fort Parker massacre

-At least a hundred American Indians, including Comanche, Kiowa, Caddo, and Wichita, raid Fort Parker, Republic of Texas, killing five men and capturing two women and three children.
-This is one of the first of a series of large scale Comanche raids which will target Texas and Mexico over the following two decades.
+At least a hundred American Indians, including Comanche, Kiowa, Caddo, and Wichita, raided Fort Parker, Republic of Texas, killing five men and capturing two women and three children.
+This was one of the first of a series of large scale Comanche raids which would target Texas and Mexico over the following two decades.

 Statehood for Arkansas

-Arkansas Territory, United States of America, is admitted to the Union as the 25th state, Arkansas.
-It continues to dispute Miller County with the Republic of Texas and the Indian Territory, but is not backed by the US in this claim.
+Arkansas Territory, United States of America, was admitted to the Union as the 25th state, Arkansas.
+It continued to dispute Miller County with the Republic of Texas and the Indian Territory, but was not backed by the US in this claim.

 Formation of Wisconsin Territory

-Wisconsin Territory is split off from Michigan Territory, United States of America.
-As an inducement to give up its claim over the Toledo Strip to Ohio, the Upper Peninsula is assigned to Michigan Territory, giving it the present-day borders of Michigan.
+The Wisconsin Territory was split off from the Michigan Territory, United States of America.
+As an inducement to give up its claim over the Toledo Strip to Ohio, the Upper Peninsula was assigned to Michigan Territory, giving it the present-day borders of Michigan.

 Juan Bautista Alvarado, president of Alta California's legislature, seized control of Monterey and proclaimed California's independence from the Mexican Republic.
 He was supported by federalist Californios and American merchants, particularly Isaac Graham, and vowed to rejoin Mexico after the fall of the Centralist government.
 In 1838 Alvarado marched south and successfully conquered the rest of Alta California, pushing Mexico City to confirm him as governor.
 Alvarado promptly accepted this role, ending the rebellion.

-After United States forces in Florida Territory kill or capture numerous Seminole in a string of actions, some Seminole chiefs arrange a truce with Commanding General Thomas Jesup.
-In March the chiefs agree to relocation to the west, with more Seminole arriving in the Army camps to surrender.
-However tensions in the camps encourage many to escape before transportation and the war resumes, disrupting relocation for another five years.
+After United States forces in Florida Territory killed or captured numerous Seminole in a string of actions, some Seminole chiefs arranged a truce with Commanding General Thomas Jesup.
+In March the chiefs agreed to relocation to the west, with more Seminole arriving in the Army camps to surrender.
+However, tensions in the camps encouraged many to escape before transportation and the war resumed, disrupting relocation for another five years.